 The authors thank Dr. Phil Attard for useful discussions on the nominal spring constant calculation, and acknowledge the Australian Research Council for funding (DP110101533).

 TOC

+We investigated the boundary conditions for flow of a Newtonian liquid over soft interfaces by measuring hydrodynamic drainage forces.